jyasskin/advent-of-code/2019/README.md

   let the caller be more efficient...
 * The `mut` on a function parameter goes in a weird place, before the variable name.
 Oh well.

+## Day 2

+1:21

+Spent too much time building nice datastructures for the paths and worrying about how to slice a String of unicode characters when the actual strings could only have ASCII.